 The MTA is introducing new, on-demand, and shared use mobility choices to encourage transit use, facilitate first and last mile connections, reduce transportation costs, and improve overall efficiency of Maryland’s collective transportation system.
 Strengthening partnerships with local authorities and leveraging private-sector innovations means more and better options for people to complete their daily trips safely, reliably, and efficiently.

 To improve first-mile and last-mile access to and from transit, MTA has partnered with Baltimore City to install bike share stations at targeted MARC Train, Light RailLink, and Metro SubwayLink stations.
-The City announced its Bike Share provider, Bewegen, who will be rolling out Bike Share in the city as early as September 2016.
+The City launched the Bike Share Program in October 2016.

 Car sharing provides affordable, on-demand access to cars.
-MTA will be adding car sharing to more than 20 MARC Train, Light RailLink, and Metro SubwayLink parking facilities, allowing transit riders to make the first or last mile (or several miles) of their trip without needing to own a personal vehicle.
+MTA will be adding car sharing to MARC Train, Light RailLink, and Metro SubwayLink parking facilities, allowing transit riders to make the first or last mile (or several miles) of their trip without needing to own a personal vehicle.

 Locally Operated Transit Support

 MTA is supporting better connections between local transit operators and the BaltimoreLink network.
 Increased funding for the Charm City Circulator will support improved connections to the new CityLink routes.
 Additional funding and collaboration with the Regional Transit Authority (RTA) will result in the development and implementation of a Fort Meade Shuttle, providing better connections between MARC Train stations and a major employment center.